 Never use your phone’s flash unless it’s absolutely necessary.
 Regardless of how much you spent on your device, almost all phone camera flashes tend to wash out objects in the foreground.
 Not attractive at all.

 Try to use natural lighting whenever possible.
 Even in the dark, try to use ambient sources—such as streetlights or lights from traffic, to create a soft effect.
 This will also allow you to play with shadows, and use them to create a more interesting picture.

 It’s also a good idea to keep the golden hour in mind.
 The golden hour refers to a short period of time just after sunrise, and just before sunset, where the lighting is perfect for photography.
 Shooting in the golden hour can help you create pictures with the perfect, soft lighting—so use this time wisely!

-You can also change the brightness in Instagram to adjust your picture till you get the perfect balance.
+You can also change the brightness on Instagram to adjust your picture until you get a perfect balance.

 4. Think of your feed as a whole.

 Go take a look at some of the most popular feeds on Instagram.
 What do you notice?

 You’ll see that all their pictures have a consistent theme.
 From the hues in their pictures to the lighting and the filters they use, they all stick to their “visual voice.”
 This makes their feed easy on the eye and makes it a lot easier to scroll through than a feed that has an inconsistent—or non-existent—theme.

 To make your Instagram feed successful, you’ll have to find your visual voice.
 Your feed should have a personality.
 Instead of thinking of each individual photo, manage your feed like you’d manage an art gallery—you wouldn’t put up a Jackson Pollock right next to a Renaissance classic, would you?